Manu-hp1/LSB-Image-Steganography/README.md

 ## About Me

-I am an Embedded Systems Trainee at Emertxe Information Technologies, building strong fundamentals in C programming, Linux, and system-level concepts.
+I am an Embedded Systems Trainee at **Emertxe Information Technologies**, building strong fundamentals in **C programming, Linux, and system-level concepts**.
 I am passionate about writing clean code and continuously improving my technical skills.

 ---